(844) 786-8229 info@quotacy.com

 Our goal is to educate and advise on life insurance options, so you can feel confident in making the right choice, whether that’s through Quotacy or somewhere else.
 To ensure we provide accurate and trustworthy information, our writers follow strict editorial standards.

-Consent and Insurable Interest
+What Is Consent and Insurable Interest?

 When you buy life insurance on someone else, you need to have both: